-Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
+This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
 For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
-For more information on the device instruction set and programming, refer to the "dsPIC30F/33F Programmers Reference Manual" (DS70157).
+For more information on the device instruction set and programming, refer to the "dsPIC30F/33F Programmer's Reference Manual" (DS70157).

-The dsPIC DSC core contains two independent Address Generator Units (AGU): the X AGU and Y AGU.
+The dsPIC DSC core contains two independent address generator units: the X AGU and Y AGU.
 The Y AGU supports word-sized data reads for the DSP MAC class of instructions only.
 The dsPIC DSC AGUs support three types of data addressing:

-- Linear Addressing
+- · Linear Addressing

-- Modulo (Circular) Addressing
+- · Modulo (Circular) Addressing

 - · Bit-Reversed Addressing

 Linear and Modulo Data Addressing modes can be applied to data space or program space.
-Bit-Reversed Addressing mode is only applicable to data space addresses.
+Bit-Reversed Addressing is only applicable to data space addresses.